pbrandwijk/pbrandwijk.github.io/_posts/2020-07-03-my-initial-ubuntu-setup.md

 if [[ $(nmcli c show --active | grep vpn) ]]; then echo "VPN already active" else
-  # Check if any VPN configutation exists
+  # Check if any VPN configuration exists
   if [[ $(nmcli c show | grep vpn) ]]; then
     # Connect to the first one on the list
     nmcli con up id $(nmcli c show | grep vpn | awk '{ print $1 }' | head -n 1) passwd-file ~/.vpncreds